 Posttraumatic stress disorder (PTSD) refers to a psychiatric disorder that can occur in a person who was exposed to a traumatic event.
 Exposure can be by having experienced the event, by having witnessed the traumatic event, or by having secondhand experience such as learning about a loved one’s violent death or hearing details of someone else’s trauma.
 Examples of traumatic events include war, combat, natural disaster, major accident, terrorist attack, or rape.
 Threats of serious injury, death, or sexual assault are also considered to be traumatic events.

 SSRI antidepressants work to increase levels of serotonin in certain areas of the brain.
 Serotonin is a naturally occurring chemical that is produced in the body and brain.
 It is a chemical messenger, or neurotransmitter, associated with regulating mood, learning, and sleep.
 Selective serotonin reuptake inhibitors or SSRI medications block the brain from reabsorbing serotonin after it is produced.
 This increases serotonin levels to higher than normal.

 The term “selective” in the name of this class of drugs refers to the fact that the main neurotransmitter they affect is serotonin.
 Older antidepressants were not “selective” and may have worked on a wider variety of neurotransmitter types.

-Side effects are extremely common in patients who take antidepressants.
+SSRIs were designed to have fewer side effects, but side effects are extremely common in patients who take SSRI antidepressants.
 These side effects range from minor to severe and life-threatening.

-Common side effects from antidepressants may include:
+Common side effects from SSRI antidepressants may include: